Deloitte in the news

 The described event could only take place if insurers think outside the box and accept self-driving vehicles and technologies that help drivers to avoid accidents as elements that will reduce a customer’s insurance premium.

 Until this happens, Deloitte expects ride-sharing services to contribute to lower insurance costs.
-Instead of getting a deduction on your vehicle’s insurance premium for picking strangers up through an app on your way to work, the reduction will happen in time, as fewer accidents will happen on the roads of tomorrow.
+Instead of getting a deduction on your vehicle’s insurance premium for picking strangers up through an app on your way to work, the reduction will happen in

 The predicted decrease in accidents will happen because fewer cars will be on the road because millennials are expected to adopt more and more ride-sharing schemes, reducing the probability of an accident thanks to a smaller number of vehicles driving at the same time.